 You might be interested in studying International Relations if…

 - You are interested in the politics and cultures of other countries in the world

 - You want to understand other people and other perspectives

-St. Thomas has a wealth of professors who deal with a variety of issues that have a clear international dimension or perspective.
-These can include courses in History, Sociology, Economics, Philosophy, and Criminology, as well as Political Science.
-Students interested in International Relations should seriously consider exploring foreign languages that are of interest—especially if they are interested in a particular part of the world.
+St. Thomas has a wealth of fields that deal with a variety of issues that have a clear international dimension or perspectives.
+These include History, Sociology, Economics, Philosophy, Criminology, and Political Science.
+Students interested in International Relations should also consider exploring foreign languages that are of interest.